OctopusDeploy/blog/blog/2021-11/common-deployment-patterns-and-how-to-set-them-up-in-octopus/index.md

 1. Deploys to your ‘canary’ targets
 1. Waits for manual approval with a [manual intervention step](https://octopus.com/docs/projects/built-in-step-templates/manual-intervention-and-approvals) while you test or invite user feedback
-1. Deploys to the rest of your production targets once you’re happy.
+1. Deploys to the rest of your production targets once you’re happy

 First, you should create target roles to make sure you hit the right deployment targets at the right phases: